The Jackbox Party Pack: The Jackbox Party Pack 2 (2015)

-Quiplash XL is for 3–8 players.
-Jackbox Games released it as a standalone game prior to the pack, and it was included in this pack's release along with previous DLC (Quip Pack 1) and "over 100 brand new prompts".
-In the game's first two rounds, each player is given two prompts to provide an answer to; the prompts are given so that two players see each prompt.
+Quiplash XL is for 3 to 8 players and is an expansion of the standalone game that Jackbox Games released prior to the pack with previous DLC (Quip Pack 1) and "over 100 brand new prompts".
+In the first two rounds, each player is given two prompts to provide an answer to; the prompts are given so that two players see each prompt.
 Players provide what they believe is a funny answer to each prompt.
 Then, all players and the audience are shown a prompt and the two answers provided.
 They vote for the answer they think is the best quip.
 Points are gained by the percentage of votes between the two players, and bonus points are awarded from a possible "quiplash" if they get all the votes.
 Entering the same thing as an opponent in a prompt doesn't award any points.
 In the final round, "The Last Lash," all players respond to the same prompt, and vote three times for the best answers of those presented.
 The player with the most points at the end wins.

-Bomb Corp. is for 1–4 players.
+Bomb Corp. is for 1 to 4 players.
 One player is an employee of a bomb factory that must deactivate inadvertently-started bombs as they come off the assembly lines, while other players are employees that are given different sets of instructions to help deactivate it.
 The instructions are specifically obtuse and potentially conflicting, requiring careful communication between players.

+Drawful 2 (2016)

+Drawful 2, a sequel to the game from The Jackbox Party Pack was released as a standalone title for Microsoft Windows, macOS, PlayStation 4, Xbox One, and Apple TV on June 21, 2016, and for the Nintendo Switch on June 21, 2018.
+The sequel features two colors to choose from as opposed to the original's single color and new prompts.
+It also adds the ability for users to create their own prompts, a feature not in the original.
+On May 6, 2021 the game received a free update, which included language support for French, Italian, German and Spanish and new content moderation settings.